arjunvaithara/KNEEREHABMONITOR/index.md

 <i><p>Figure 3; <a href="https://resources.pcb.cadence.com/blog/voltage-dividers-operations-and-functions">Voltage Dividers: Operations and Functions</a> - This is a voltage divider circuit.
 For my project, Z2 would be the Flex sensor and Z1 would be the parallel resistors I talked about earlier.</i>

 <p></p>This can be interpreted into the degrees the sensor is bending with some code.
 In the code, the flex sensor gives a value of 0 - 1023, then it is normalized.
-I calibrated the resistance for 0 degrees and 90 degrees, with STRAIGHT_RESISTANCE (0 degrees) being 13304.4 ohms and BEND_RESISTANCE (90 degrees) being 31319.56 using the map() function in the arduino IDE.
+I calibrated the resistance for 0 degrees and 90 degrees, with STRAIGHT_RESISTANCE (0 degrees) being 13304.4 ohms and BEND_RESISTANCE (90 degrees) being 31319.56 using the map() function in the Arduino IDE.
 The function extrapolates the degree value to a different bend.
 Also, the flex sensor also can only be plugged into analog instead of digital because it has multiple values.
 When the sensor bends past 110 degrees, the buzzer goes off, which is the most your knees should bend when squatting.

-<p></p>Next, added the Accelerometer.
-I found a way to display the position of the accelerometer on the Print Monitor of the Arduino IDE using the Serial Print function.
-After some research, I found the code and put that into the Arduino sketch with flex sensor code.
+<p></p>Next, I added the accelerometer.
+I found a way to display the position of the accelerometer on the serial monitor of the Arduino IDE using the Serial.print()function.
+After some research, I found the code and put that into the Arduino sketch with the flex sensor code.
 Next, I wired the accelerometer to the Arduino.

 ![HowItWorksAccelerometer](Accelerometers-04-fullsize.png)